cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ## Limitations and Production Gap

-This is a demo.
-Several things would need to change for production deployment.
+This demo surfaces the production gap clearly.
+Several areas need hardening before deployment.

 **Latency.** The full pipeline takes 8-15 seconds end-to-end in the demo.
 A production system processing millions of items daily would need async processing, pre-computed risk scores, and cached evidence retrieval.
 The current synchronous architecture is designed for explainability, not throughput.